 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

-ULORIC is a trademark of Teijin Pharma Limited registered with the U.S. Patent and Trademark Office and used under license by Takeda Pharmaceuticals America, Inc.©2013 Takeda Pharmaceuticals U.S.A., Inc.
+ULORIC is a registered trademark of Teijin Limited registered in the U.S. Patent and Trademark Office and used under license by Takeda Pharmaceuticals America, Inc.©2014 Takeda Pharmaceuticals U.S.A., Inc.